jersou/mouse-actions/README.md

 ### High

+* config file for /dev/input/event* in /etc/udev/rules.d/? instead of the usermod if possible, script to create this file, add to the deb package, ...
 * fix rdev
     * fix rdev devices delete/update: the FIXME "inotify CREATE but not DELETE in grab::inotify_devices()" in rdev/src/linux/grab.rs:493